Bitcoin Delta Capitalization

 - Blockchain.com: Market cap data.

-David Puell, Partner and Head of Research @ Adaptive Capital
+David Puell, independent researcher, former Head of Research @ Adaptive Capital